21 must buy best Polish souvenirs

 Babushka Dolls (Matryoshka Dolls)

 I must admit I was surprised to see Babushka dolls in many tourist shops in Poland.
-While most people identify these dolls with Russia they are common and a part of Polish culture as well.
+While most people identify these dolls with Russia, they are also common and a part of Polish culture.

 You can find these cute nesting dolls in many different ways and in some variations such as toothpick holders, and fridge magnets some are weighted and you can use them as a doorstop!
 These make the perfect gift and are available at reasonable prices.